Want to rescue a dog from overseas? It might carry a new strain of disease, researchers say.

-A dog believed to have been rescued from a Korean meat farm and imported into Western Canada last year carried a strain of the highly contagious canine distemper virus, never before reported in North America, according to new research.
+A dog believed to have been rescued from a Korean meat farm and imported into western Canada last year carried a strain of the highly contagious canine distemper virus that was never before reported in North America, according to new research.

 The dog, which was reportedly between 3 and 4 months old, developed a cough and seizures when it arrived to Canada in October and had to be euthanized, according to researchers.
 Its remains were examined by scientists at the Animal Health Diagnostic Center at Cornell University, who learned the dog carried a variant of the canine distemper virus called Asia-1, which is prevalent in East Asia and linked to North Korea.